104corp/cfn-basic-module/README.md

 ### AdminPrincipal
 Type: String
 Description: (Optional) AWS Account Principal of the administrator account for assume role
+### ACMCertificatesDaysToExpiration
+Type: Number
+Description: (Optional) Checks whether ACM Certificates in your account are marked for expiration within the specified number of days.
+### EnableEIPAttachedConfigRule
+Type: String
+Description: (Optional) enable Checks whether all EIP addresses allocated to a VPC are attached to EC2 instances or in-use ENIs.
+### EnableEC2VolumeInuseCheckConfigRule
+Type: String
+Description: (Optional) enable Checks whether EBS volumes are attached to EC2 instances.
+### EnableIAMRootKeyCheckConfigRule
+Type: String
+Description: (Optional) enable Checks whether the root user access key is available.
+### EnableRootMFAEnabledConfigRule
+Type: String
+Description: (Optional) enable Checks whether the root user of your AWS account requires multi-factor authentication for console sign-in.

 ## Resources
 The list of resources this template creates: